helidon-io/helidon/docs/mp/guides/upgrade_4x.md

 ### Java SE Support

 Helidon 4.x removes support for Java SE 17.
-You must use Java SE 21 or later.
+You must use Java 21 or later.
 If you are using Helidon 4.3.0 or later, using Java SE 25 or later is recommended.

 ### New Web Server Implementation